Block of Flats Insurance

 If a covered event damages your block of flats, this type of insurance will compensate you financially for any loss of rent following this incident.

 It will also cover costs incurred by sourcing alternative accommodation for residential units and unoccupancy cover following a claim.

-Compare cheap landlord’s insurance
+Compare cheap block of flats insurance quotes

 Get a insurance quote today